-Long Tail: Definition, challenges, and explanations
+Long Tail: Definition, issues and explanations

 What is the Long Tail?